zuozhenggh/learning-library/developer-library/micronaut-oci-atp/setup/setup.md

     dialect: ORACLE
    ```

-The configure the datasource password you should set an environment variable named `DATASOURCES_DEFAULT_PASSWORD` to the output value `atp_schema_password` produced by the Terraform script in the previous section.
+To configure the datasource password you should set an environment variable named `DATASOURCES_DEFAULT_PASSWORD` to the output value `atp_schema_password` produced by the Terraform script in the previous section.

+It is recommended to never to hard code passwords in configuration so using an environment variable is the preferred approach.

 In addition you should also set an environment variable called `TNS_ADMIN` to the location of your wallet created in Step 2.